nwesterhausen/ror2-llama-forge-collective/src/README.md

 - Chat message when you die
 - Lunar Coins are shared on pickup
 - Legendary chests in multiplayer drop item for each player
-- Partial metamorphosis artifact: Metamorphosis artifact can be enabled for only some players in multiplayer

 ### Added Artifacts